bnoordhuis/node-buffertools/README.md

 ## Methods

-The API still in flux but here are the goodies so far.
+The API is still in flux but here are the goodies so far.

 ### buffertools.clear(buffer)